 I’m talking about the fact that after you finally make that dreaded bathroom tile decision that you’ve been agonising over for weeks, your tile retailer tells you there’s a six-week wait.
-Time is money, so you’re forced to change tact.
+Time is money, so you’re forced to change tack.

-Renovating comes with curve balls like this, and bigger, at every turn.
-For seasoned renovators, it’s par for the course but for many it’s like being punched in the guts on repeat.
+Renovating comes with curveballs like this, and bigger, at every turn.
+For seasoned renovators, it’s par for the course but for many, it’s like being punched in the guts on repeat.

 3. You’re immobilised by mess